Identifying Chern numbers of superconductors from local measurements: Methods

 \subsection{Data generation protocol}

-We generate clean system Hamiltonians from the distributions described in Methods \ref{sec:methods:shiba-model} and \ref{sec:methods:random-hamiltonians}, calculate their Chern numbers $C$ and energy gaps, and pre-select subsets so that the bulk gap is at least $3.5 / N_x \approx 0.15$ and $0.15$, respectively.
+We generate clean system Hamiltonians from the distributions described in Methods \ref{sec:methods:shiba-model} and \ref{sec:methods:random-hamiltonians}, calculate their Chern numbers $C$ and energy gaps, and pre-select subsets so that the bulk gap is at least $3.5 / N_x$.
 For each subset we calculate the Chern number dependent average bulk gap $\bar \Delta_{\nu, C}$ ($\nu = \text{training, shiba}$) and define $\bar \Delta_\nu$ as their average.
 Note that according to our convention the gap appears in the energy interval $E=[-\Delta / 2, \Delta / 2]$.

 We discretize these Hamiltonians on a lattice of size $N_x = N_y = 24$ and add an onsite disorder potential sampled from uniform distributions $[-V_0, V_0]$ with $V_0/\bar \Delta = \{0, 0.2, 0.4, 0.6, 0.8, 1.0\}$.
-In the case of the Shiba models, we obtain a balanced dataset by choosing the number of disorder realizations so that the resulting dataset has approximately the same number of samples for each Chern number.
-In the case of the training data we choose approximately the same number of Hamiltonians for each Chern number and then use one disorder configuration per Hamiltonian and disorder strength resulting in $74.2$k, $76.6$k, $74.6$k, $74.5$k data points for $|C|= 0, 1, 2, 3$, respectively.
-For the training and Shiba datasets we generated $3 \cdot 10^5$ and $1.1 \cdot 10^4$ datapoints, respectively.
-For each realization, we calculate the LDOS
+We verified the construction of the training tight-binding Hamiltonians using an alternative implementation based on the {\scshape Kwant} toolbox \cite{Kwant}.
+In the case of the Shiba models, we obtain a balanced dataset by choosing the number of disorder realizations per Hamiltonian such that the resulting dataset has approximately the same number of samples for each Chern number.
+The Shiba dataset contains $11$k datapoints in total \cite{shiba-data}.
+In the case of the training data we choose the same number of Hamiltonians for each Chern number and then use one disorder configuration per Hamiltonian and disorder strength resulting in $75$k data points for each Chern number $|C|= 0, 1, 2, 3$.
+In addition we generate a smaller validation dataset with $7.5$k data points per Chern number.
+For each disorder realization, we calculate the LDOS

 using an energy window $\mathcal E = [-\bar \Delta_\nu / 6, \bar \Delta_\nu / 6]$ which is chosen so that we have a reasonable number of edge states (see Fig.~\ref{fig:num-states-in-ldos}) without getting too many disorder-induced bulk states (see Fig.~\ref{fig:num-states-in-ldos-as-fct-of-disorder}).
-We normalize the LDOS maps so that the standard deviation across each sample is one.
+We normalize the LDOS maps so that the standard deviation across each sample is one, except if there are no states in the LDOS window, then all values of the LDOS map are zero.
 This is not only beneficial for the neural network training, but also removes the ambiguity of the typically unknown prefactor in LDOS measurements.